roaked/roaked.github.io/content/docs/1design/1mest/_index.md

 | 9    | 81.44                 |
 | 10   | 82.4                  |

 In NX, it's observed that all these modes are local modes.
 The first mode corresponds to the lowest instability load associated with a local mode, hence {{< katex >}}P_L{{< /katex>}} = 61.43 kN.
-To find the first global instability mode, it's necessary to increase the number of modes identified by NX.
+Therefore, to find the first global instability mode, it's necessary to increase the number of modes identified by NX.
 Using the critical load value for Timoshenko beam elements (1682.3 kN) as a reference, the search is directed towards a global mode close to this load value.
 The following mode was found:

 ![asdmsa3](https://live.staticflickr.com/65535/53356527972_71c73818f0_z.jpg)